Testing time evolution of the mass distribution of the black hole mergers: Demonstration

-The red dots in the right panel of Fig.~\ref{separable-Tstat} show the histogram of $T_{\rm stat}$ of one thousand realizations for the model defined by (\ref{R0-astroBH}) and (\ref{f-astroBH}).
-The sample size of each realization is the same as the case of the PBH mergers (i.e., the left panel); $n=n_1+n_2=1000$.
+The red dots in the right panel of Fig.~\ref{separable-Tstat} show the histogram of $T_{\rm stat}$ of one thousand realizations for the model defined by Eqs.~(\ref{R0-astroBH}) and (\ref{f-astroBH}).
+The sample size of each realization is the same as that in the case of the PBH mergers (i.e., the left panel); $n=n_1+n_2=1000$.
 Our choice of parameters defining the four regions shown in Fig.~\ref{fig2} is $(M_{\rm div}, z_b, z_c)=(60~M_\odot, ~0.5, ~1.0)$.
 The blue dots are the histogram of $T_{\rm stat}$ obeying the normal distribution $N(0,1)$.
-As it is the same as the left panel, the distribution of $T_{\rm stat}$ of the sample data is consistent with the normal distribution.
+As it is the same as that in the left panel, the distribution of $T_{\rm stat}$ of the sample data is consistent with the normal distribution ($p$-value based on the Anderson-Darling test is $0.06$).
 Thus, from the two examples, we are able to confirm that the hypothesis testing can reject the null hypothesis $H_0$ at a given significance level $\alpha$ if the value of $T_{\rm stat}$ constructed from data is larger than $2{\rm Erfc}^{-1} (\alpha)$.